YiyunZhou/GSU-Text-Mining-Workshop-Fall-2015/README.md

-## Introduction
+### Center for Process Innovation and the Institute for Insight Workshop on Text Mining
+Location: Room 306, GSU Buckhead Campus

+Time: October 30th, 2015 (2:00 – 4:00 pm)

+Speaker: Zhitao Yin

+#### Workshop Focus

-The workshop is designed to introduce students to the fundamental concepts and ideas in quantitative text analysis, and to provide them with hands-on experience.
-It covers four parts: the preparation of a text corpus for analysis, word counting, text classification (both lexicon-based and classifier-based), and topic models.
-The lecture will make extensive use of Python as well as other open source software to organize, analyze and visualize text data.
-We will use a demo project of the analysis of Yelp data set throughout the lecture to illustrate basic as well as somewhat advanced procedures to implement techniques mentioned in each part.
-The code of the demo project will be uploaded to the Github repository designed for the lecture.
+The workshop will introduce fundamental concepts and framework in text mining, and provide the audience with hands-on experience.
+It will cover text corpus preparation, word counting, lexicon-based text classification and topic modeling.
+It will make extensive use of Python to organize, analyze and visualize Yelp review data to illustrate the procedures to implement techniques mentioned above to solve business questions.

-## Date

-* October 30